What is cruelty-free, and is it the same as vegan?

 7 Vegan and Cruelty-Free Shampoos

-We’re starting with Jason products because we have personal experience with them.
+We’re starting with Jason products because we have a LOT of personal experience with them.
 Larissa uses Jason Volumizing Lavender shampoo and conditioner.
 Vickie’s used them on occasion as well.

 In the About section on their site, Jason states that they started their brand in 1959 after becoming disenchanted by big companies and big chemicals.
 They say that they “harnessed their free-spirited California mindset” to create products that use simple, safe, and gentler ingredients.

 They also have a “code of honor” on their site that lists the ingredients they don’t use.
 These include:

 - Harsh Sulfates